 77 keyboard warriors, 4 days, 191 comments.
 Stripped of their anonymity, Australia’s loudest climate denialists are pitted against the eco-conscious in a fast, ferocious, and ultimately futile game of one-upmanship.
 Nothing much is at stake.
 Only the planet.
 Drawing on the comments submitted to Kate Hennessy’s 2016 Guardian article about David Finnigan’s play, Kill Climate Deniers, Below The Line is a vital new theatre work exploring climate denialism, online comment culture, and our complicity in the unfolding catastrophe of climate change.

 Over 75-minutes, five performers embody 77 online commenters as their irreconcilable worldviews clash head on.
-Disconnected from each other, the world, and themselves, they have nowhere to go except their own, ever-shrinking echo chambers.
+Disconnected from each other, the world, and themselves, they have nowhere to go except their own ever-shrinking echo chambers.
 What emerges is a surreal, apocalyptic vision of a broken conversation playing out its death throes while the world burns.
 Created by playwright and theatre-maker Ben Brooker in collaboration with designer Meg Wilson, choreographer Alison Currie, and dramaturg Bridget Mackey, Below The Line is a riveting indictment of how we talk about the climate emergency.
 As unprecedented fires rage across Australia, it asks: who gets to speak?
 Who do we listen to?
 And what happens when an overheated world revolts against us all?
 The SUBSTATION Wed 27 May–Fri 29 May 7:30pm Preview Tue 26 May 7:30pm Matinee Fri 29 May 2:00pm $28 / $23 / $20 / $10 *This performance accepts Blaktix Auslan interpreted performances Wed 27 May 7:30pm Fri 29 May 2pm Audio notes are available for download before the show Below The Line is supported by MakeSpace, ActNow Theatre, and Slingsby Theatre Company.

-Birrpai Ngioka Bunda-Heath (Wakka Wakka, Ngugi, Birrpai) (VIC) Co-commissioned with Chunky Move as part of Chunky Move+ How do you take representation back?
+Birrpai Ngioka Bunda-Heath (Wakka Wakka, Ngugi, Birrpai) (VIC) Co-commissioned with Chunky Move as part of Chunky Move+ Presented in association with Blak Dot Gallery How do you take representation back?
 Ngioka Bunda-Heath’s new dance project and photographic exhibition portrays colonial photography from a First Nations’ perspective.
 A follow-up to her 2019 work, Blood Quantum, interrogating her mother’s story, Birrpai now shifts the focus to her patrilineal heritage.
 Birrpai draws parallels between the colonial gaze and today’s selfie culture, combining photography, movement, and storytelling.
 Bunda-Heath’s father, John Heath, is an Indigenous Historian whose research includes the photographic work of non-Indigenous ‘culturist’ Thomas Dick.
 Dick, capturing “images of the dying race”, made members of the Birrpai community into museum curios through his series of staged photographs.
 Collected and archived in museums around the world, these images create chronologically false imageries of families, fabricated and fantasised based on Dick’s colonial imaginaries.
 Birrpai reclaims these stories, switching the gaze and refocusing the lenses that have until now publicly framed the artist’s ancestors.

 Blak Dot Gallery